Evan-Tideswell/Evan-Tideswell/README.md

 - 👋 Hi, I’m @Evan-Tideswell
 - 👀 I’m an IT Engineer and Cyber Security Student.
-- 🌱 I’m currently learning Azure Administration, Cyber Security / Pentesting, and Python Programming.
+- 🌱 I’m currently learning Cyber Security / Pentesting, and Python Programming.

 <!---
 Evan-Tideswell/Evan-Tideswell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.